ScholzStefan/ScholzStefan/README.md

 ### Hello there!

 My name is Stefan Scholz and I'm an Industrial Engineer from Bayreuth, Germany.
-I'm currently doing further training in the field of data science.
+I'm currently doing further training in the field of Data Science.
 My main focus is on Python and SQL.

 #### Languages and Tools: